The Adventures of Pinocchio: Plot

-In Tuscany, Italy, a carpenter named Master Antonio has found a block of wood that he plans to carve into a table leg.
-Frightened when the log cries out, he gives the log to his neighbor Geppetto, a poor man who plans to make a living as a puppeteer.
-Geppetto carves the block into a boy and names him "Pinocchio".
-As soon as Pinocchio's feet are carved, he tries to kick Geppetto.
-Once the puppet has been finished and Geppetto teaches him to walk, Pinocchio runs out the door and away into the town.
-He is caught by a Carabiniere, who assumes Pinocchio has been mistreated and imprisons Geppetto.
+In Tuscany, Italy, a carpenter named Master Antonio finds a log that he plans to carve into a table leg.
+However, after being frightened when the log cries out, he gives it to his neighbor Geppetto who wants to carve a puppet from it and make a living as a traveling puppeteer.
+He carves a boy and names him "Pinocchio".
+Once the puppet is finished and Geppetto teaches him to walk, Pinocchio runs out the door and into the town, where he is caught by a Carabiniere, who assumes Pinocchio has been mistreated and imprisons Geppetto.

-Left alone, Pinocchio heads back to Geppetto's house to get something to eat.
-Once he arrives at home, a talking cricket warns him of the perils of disobedience.
-In retaliation, Pinocchio throws a hammer at the cricket, accidentally killing it.
-Pinocchio gets hungry and tries to fry an egg, but a bird emerges from the egg and Pinocchio has to leave for food.
-He knocks on a neighbor's door who fears he is pulling a child's prank and instead dumps water on him.
-Cold and wet, Pinocchio goes home and lies down on a stove; when he wakes, his feet have burned off.
-Luckily, Geppetto is released from prison and makes Pinocchio a new pair of feet.
-In gratitude, he promises to attend school, and Geppetto sells his only coat to buy him a school book.
+Left alone, Pinocchio heads back to Geppetto's house to get something to eat, where a talking cricket warns him of the perils of disobedience and laziness.
+After being called a wooden head, in retaliation, Pinocchio throws a hammer at the cricket, accidentally killing it.
+Pinocchio gets hungry and tries to fry an egg, but a chick hatches from the egg and leaves to find food.
+He knocks on a neighbor's door, but they fear he is pulling a prank and dump water on him.
+Cold and wet, Pinocchio goes home and lies down on a stove, and upon waking he finds his feet have burned off.
+Luckily, Geppetto is released from prison, gives Pinocchio three pears to eat for breakfast, and makes him a new pair of feet.
+In gratitude, he promises to attend school and Geppetto makes him a suit of clothing consisting of a dress made of flowered paper, tree bark shoes, and a cap made of dough, and sells his only coat to buy him a spelling book.

-On his way to school the next morning, Pinocchio encounters the Great Marionette Theatre, and he sells his school book in order to buy a ticket for the show.
-During the performance, the puppets Harlequin, Pulcinella and Signora Rosaura on stage call out to him, angering the puppet master Mangiafuoco.
-Upset, he decides to use Pinocchio as firewood to cook his lamb dinner.
-After Pinocchio pleads for his and Harlequin's salvation and upon learning of Geppetto's poverty, Mangiafuoco releases him and gives him five gold pieces.
+On his way to school the next morning, Pinocchio encounters the Great Marionette Theatre and sells his school book to buy a ticket for the show.
+During the performance, the puppets Harlequin, Pulcinella and Signora Rosaura call out to Pinocchio.
+This angers the puppet master Mangiafuoco, and he decides to use Pinocchio as firewood to cook his dinner.
+However, after Pinocchio pleads for his and Harlequin's salvation and he learns of Geppetto's poverty, Mangiafuoco releases him and gives him five gold pieces.

 On his way home, Pinocchio meets a fox and a cat.
-The Cat pretends to be blind, and the Fox pretends to be lame.
-A white blackbird tries to warn Pinocchio of their lies, but the Cat eats the bird.
-The two animals convince Pinocchio that if he plants his coins in the Field of Miracles outside the city of Acchiappacitrulli, they will grow into a tree with gold coins.
-They stop at an inn, where the Fox and the Cat trick Pinocchio into paying for their meals and flee.
-They instruct the innkeeper to tell Pinocchio that they left after receiving a message that the Cat's eldest kitten had fallen ill and that they would meet Pinocchio at the Field of Miracles in the morning.
+The Cat pretends to be blind, and the Fox pretends to be lame; a white blackbird tries to warn Pinocchio of their lies, but the Cat eats it.
+The two convince Pinocchio that if he plants his coins in the Field of Miracles outside the city of Catchfools, they will grow into a tree with gold coins.
+They stop for dinner at the Red Lobster Inn where they trick Pinocchio into paying for their meals and flee after telling the innkeeper to tell Pinocchio they would meet him at the Field of Miracles in the morning.